-Individual activities include archery, BMX, camping, climbing on our 50-foot climbing tower, fencing, golf, gaga, mountain biking, riflery, ropes course (with zip line), tennis, track and field, and yoga.
+Individual activities include archery, BMX, camping, climbing on our 50-foot climbing tower, fencing, golf, gaga, mountain biking, ninja warrior course, ropes course (with zip line), tennis, track and field, and yoga.

 I learned to waterski this summer!
 When I first came to Manitou I could barely get up on the short rope and now I’m able to slalom and wakeboard.
 Next summer I hope to try wake-surfing.

 Your son will enjoy swimming, competitive swimming, boating, canoeing, kayaking, wake-surfing, water-skiing, wakeboarding, sailing, snorkeling, stand up paddle boarding, paddle boating, and fishing.

 CPR, basic rescue and advanced lifesaving courses are also available.

 My soccer game was rescheduled because of rain so I went to the creative center to finish my animation project.
 There is so much to do besides sports.
 I even acted in a play - my first play ever!

 Jeremy, New York, NY